jadecobra/python_tdd_exercises/source/data structures: lists.rst

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-let us add a failing test to illustrate this
+add a failing test to illustrate this

 .. code-block:: python